 This park has it all and is within walking distance of the local airport and neighborhood YMCA, offering easy access to the many family-friendly activities.

-See Related: Fun & Best Things To Do in Ontario, California
+See Related: Things To Do in Ontario, California

 3. North Preisker Ranch Park

-Birdwatchers will fall in love with this park, known for its Nesting Lawrence’s Goldfinch population.
-The wide open green spaces allow you to enjoy the sun, and North Preisker Ranch Park will be a location you visit every time you are in Santa Maria.
+Birdwatchers will love this park, known for its Nesting Lawrence’s Goldfinch population.
+The wide open green spaces allow you to enjoy the sun, and North Preisker Ranch Park will be a location you visit whenever you are in Santa Maria.

 North Preisker Ranch Park is a serene place to visit in Santa Maria and is open late, so you can swing by later in the day after exploring the many other attractions in town.